1 Introduction

 3.6 Managing large volumes of network traffic

-Wireshark does not handle large capture files (pcap or pcapng) efficiently.
+Wireshark does not handle large capture files (PCAP or PCAPng) efficiently.
 To improve performance, you can use a File Set to split large files into smaller ones that Wireshark can process more quickly.

 Recommended practice: Aim to keep your files under 100 MB whenever possible.